YueLin301/yuelin301.github.io/_posts/2023-08-01-Fictitious-Self-Play-Zero-Shot-Coordination.md

 | $a_2$ | (0,0) | (1,1) | (0,0) |
 | $a_3$ | (0,0) | (0,0) | (1,1) |

-If the two agents are trained by self-play successfully, then they will both choose a same action, and that's a convention dependent on the random seeds.
-Different pairs may converge to different outcomes.
-And thus the agent across the pair may failed to coordiante.
+If the two agents are trained through self-play successfully, then they will both choose the same action, a convention influenced by the initial random seeds used in the training process.
+Different pairs may converge to different outcomes, thus agents from different pairs may fail to coordinate.

 By the way, the mixed strategy Nash equilibrium is $\left(\frac{1}{3}, \frac{1}{3}, \frac{1}{3}\right).$ The calculation is like the [Matching Pennies](https://yuelin301.github.io/posts/Classic-Games/#matching-pennies) case.